keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

    describes each parameter in the `values.yaml` file.

-1. Upgrade your Keptn installation to use the new configuration by adding the following string to your `helm upgrade` command line:
+1. Upgrade your Keptn installation to use the new configuration by adding the following string to your `helm upgrade` command:

    ```shell
    --values=values.yaml